KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 `conda update package_name`

-Generally you would create a environment specific maybe to python projects with the packages you need etc.
+Generally, you would create an specific environment for example to python projects, with the packages you need:
 ```
 conda create --name env_name
 conda env list